reecer/sublime-fb-flo/README.md

 ##Settings

 - ###livereload
-    If false, updates will be pushed when files are saved, rather than instantly
+    If false, updates will be pushed when files are saved, rather than instantly.
     - default: true

 - ###timeout
-    Timeout before broadcasting update (ms).
+    Timeout before broadcasting update (seconds).
     - default: 0.3